jesusprubio/shodan-client/README.md

 ### `async search(query, key, opts)`

-Search Shodan using the same query syntax as the website and use facets to get summary information for different properties.
+Search using the same query syntax as the website and use facets to get summary information for different properties.
 This method may use API query credits depending on usage, please check the [API documentation](https://developer.shodan.io/api#shodan-host-search).

 - `query` (string) - The provided string is used to search the database of banners in Shodan, with the additional option to provide filters inside the search query using a "filter:value" format.
 For example, the following search query would find Apache webservers located in Germany: "apache country:DE".
 To see which filters are supported please check the API documentation.
 - `key` (string) - SHODAN API key.